COURT SESSION INSTRUCTION AND INFORMATION:

 What if I want to enter a Plea of Guilty?

-- You have to read, understand, and sign a Plea Proceeding Agreement & Waiver of Rights form.
+- You must read, understand, and sign a Plea Proceeding Agreement & Waiver of Rights form.

 - If you don’t have an Attorney representing you, and you want to proceed by representing yourself, you will have to Waive your Right to have an Attorney represent you, acknowledge you are proceeding Pro se.